Learn all about planting and growing leeks.

 Excepted from the Northeast Vegetable and Fruit Gardening book.

-I’m Charlie Nardozzi and this is the Vermont Garden Journal.
+I’m Charlie Nardozzi and this is the Vermont Garden Journal on Vermont Public Radio.
 Called the poor man’s asparagus, by the French, leeks are a seldom used, but delicious vegetable.
 Leeks originated around the Mediterranean and have been eaten for more than 3000 years.
 They are mentioned in the Bible and King Nero of Rome ate leeks because he thought they improved his singing voice.
 Leek growing spread throughout Europe and Britain and remains popular there.
 They became the national simple of Wales.
 King Cadwallader had his men wear leeks in their hats as they marched into war a symbol of Welch army.